Why Timing Matters at Year-End

 Conclusion and Outlook

-BassEXP structures its programs to give investors maximum flexibility for year-end deployment.
+BassEXP structures its programs to give you maximum flexibility for year-end deployment.
 Review our current drilling projects to see what is available for year-end deployment, or contact our team for a personalized tax impact assessment.

 Related Resources